droberts-ada/css-profiling-blog-post/post.md

 ## Takeaways

-- Using Chrome's performance profiler provides a way better developer experience than messing around with valgrind
+- Using Chrome's performance profiler provides a way better developer experience than any tool I've worked with in a systems environment
     - There's still a bit of a learning curve
     - Even the most excellent tooling has blind spots
 - The same performance tuning principles apply equally well to systems programming and webdev:
     - Measuring is key, both relatively (what piece of this is slow) and absolutely (did this change make a difference)
     - To make sure you can trust your results, have a consistent experiment to run and control for as much as possible
 - I wrote this blog post after solving the problem, which might make it look like it was easy.
 In reality there were many hours of research, confusion, head-scratching and hard work to come to these conclusions.
 Also, I'm sure that my techniques could be improved!
-- Huge thanks to Charles for letting me bounce endless ideas off him
+- Huge thanks to my fellow instructor Charles for letting me bounce endless ideas off him

+**About the Author**

+Dan Roberts is the lead instructor at Ada Developers Academy